argoproj/argo-cd/docs/operator-manual/metrics.md

 ## Prometheus Operator

 If using Prometheus Operator, the following ServiceMonitor example manifests can be used.
-Change `metadata.labels.release` to the name of label selected by your Prometheus.
+Add a namespace where Argo CD is installed and change `metadata.labels.release` to the name of label selected by your Prometheus.

 ```yaml
 apiVersion: monitoring.coreos.com/v1